IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 ## FAQs
 ### How do I know which decryption key to apply to a UID2?
-Updating decryption keys is handled automatically by the provided [RTB SDK](../sdks/dsp-client-v1-overview.md).
+The provided [RTB SDK](../sdks/dsp-client-v1-overview.md) updates decryption keys automatically.
 Metadata supplied with the UID2 token discloses the IDs of the decryption keys to use.

 ### Where do I get the decryption keys?
-The [RTB SDK](../sdks/dsp-client-v1-overview.md) library can be used to communicate with the UID2 service and fetch the latest keys.
+You can use the [RTB SDK](../sdks/dsp-client-v1-overview.md) library to communicate with the UID2 service and fetch the latest keys.
 To make sure that the keys remain up-to-date, it is recommended to fetch them periodically, for example, once every hour.

 ### How do I know if/when the salt bucket has rotated?
 The DSP is not privy to when the UID2 salt bucket rotates.
 This is similar to a DSP being unaware if users cleared their cookies.
 Salt bucket rotation has no significant impact on the DSP.